-July 2017 update is fairly short.
+July 2017's update is fairly short.
 From the first day that Google was told to remove search results from its entire search engine operation, Europeans residents are eagerly awaiting the French High Court’s decision on an appeal by Google.
-In May 2015 French data regulator ordered Google to apply a Right to be Forgotten removal in relation to 21 offending search results to the search engine’s global domain google.com and not only for searches from Europe but from across the globe.
+In May 2015, a French data regulator ordered Google to apply a Right to be Forgotten removal in relation to 21 offending search results to the search engine’s global domain Google.com and not only for searches from Europe but from across the globe.

 After Google’s representations were rejected and following its refusal to affect the removal of search results globally, the French regulator issued Google with a penalty of 100,000 Euros.
 Google appealed to France’s highest court, the Council of State (Conseil d’État).
 A decision in the case is expected by the end of 2017.